JamBrains/jam-docs/docs/dao/code_of_conduct.md

 slug: /dao/code_of_conduct
 ---

-#  Code of Conduct for JAM Implementer's DAO
+#  Code of Conduct for JAM Implementers DAO

-_Note: This is only be taken as a draft and *NOT* considered final._   It is based off of the [Permanence DAO Code of Conduct](https://docs.permanence.io/code_of_conduct.html_).
+_Note: This is only be taken as a draft and *NOT* considered final._

+This has been adapted from the [Permanence DAO Code of Conduct](https://docs.permanence.io/code_of_conduct.html_).

 ## Dos and Don'ts